GuillaumeMMM/kim-kardashian-shortcut/README.md

 # Kim Kardashian Google Shortcut
 You wonder which dress Kim wore at her daughter's birthday ?
-You need to know what kind of pizza Kim takes in hard times ?
+You need to know what kind of pizza Kim goes for in hard times ?

 I believe that your time is precious.